 I get stuck sometimes.
 I find myself in a spot with a project, a difficult conversation, or an email exchange where I don't know what to do next.
-I don't know about you when you're in situations where you feel stuck, but I find this stressful.
+How do you feel when you're in situations where you feel stuck?
+I find it stressful.
 Why is that?

-One reason is that I thought I had the resources--time, confidence, knowledge, etc.--to achieve what I wanted, but the resource that I was relying on wasn't available at the moment that I needed it.
+One reason that I find these situations stressful is that I think I have the resources (e.g., time, confidence, knowledge, etc.) to achieve what I want, but the resource that I usually rely on isn't available at the moment that I need it.

 This is where being resourceful can be a great source of stress reduction.
 I define resourcefulness as seeing other good resources that you can turn to when the resource you wanted isn't available.
 In the example above about the project, what other resources can you turn to?
 Can you call on your ability to network and ask someone else pitch in?
 Can you call on your bravery to admit a mistake and ask for an extension?
 Can you call on your creativity and pare the project down to its essentials?
 Networking, bravery, and creativity are resources that you can turn to because time is not available.
 With these resources, you can make this project manageable again and the threat of failure it mitigated.